Your overall wellbeing is incredibly important especially when you are uninsured. This week, I wrap up the Uninsured series.

 As I write this post (August, 2017), healthcare – as we know it – is still accessible for most of us.
 That doesn’t mean it will be safe forever as the healthcare landscape is drastically changing.

-Hospitals, insurance companies and big pharma control how – and who – gets access to healthcare.
+Hospitals, insurance companies and big pharma (also known as the medical mafia) control how – and who – gets access to healthcare.
 I’m reading about rumors that hospitals are trying to create their own form of health insurance to compete with the insurance companies.
 Maybe this is a good thing and maybe not.

 Do you realize that healthcare is the only industry where you don’t know the cost of your care until AFTER you’ve used it?
 Insurance companies and hospitals keep us in the dark about the price of tests and procedures which drives up the cost in the long run.
 It’s a proven fact that competition drives prices down and healthcare leaders jealously guard their true cost information – on purpose.